coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 ```
 Iterating through ArrayList using enhanced for loop i.e. For-each loop.......

-Object form the ArrayList is Monday
+The object from the ArrayList is Monday
-Object form the ArrayList is Tuesday
+The object from the ArrayList is Tuesday
-Object form the ArrayList is Wednesday
+The object from the ArrayList is Wednesday
-Object form the ArrayList is Thursday
+The object from the ArrayList is Thursday
-Object form the ArrayList is Friday
+The object from the ArrayList is Friday
-Object form the ArrayList is Saturday
+The object from the ArrayList is Saturday
-Object form the ArrayList is Sunday
+The object from the ArrayList is Sunday
 ```
 ### Explanation

-1. In the above java program, I have created an empty ArrayList of String.
+1. In the above Java program, I have created an empty ArrayList of String.
 2. I have added a few String objects to the ArrayList. i.e `list`
 3. I have written an enhanced for loop i.e. for each loop for the `list`.
 4. Using the for-each loop, we can operate over each object of the `list`, as shown in the above program, we got `str` in the loop.
 5. Finally, I have simply printed the `str` objects.

-## 3. Iterating the ArrayList using while loop
+## 3. Iterating the ArrayList using a while loop

 We can iterate over an ArrayList using the while loop.